0xJs/RedTeaming_CheatSheet/cobalt-strike.md

 #### Create pivot listener
 - To start a Pivot Listener on an existing Beacon, right-click it and select Pivoting --> Listener.
+- Might need to open port on the firewall

 #### Upload and download files
 ```